MikeGale/Goggles01/README.md

 - Maximum file size 2MB
 - Maximum number of instructions 100 000
-- Maximum "*" or "^" in an instruction, 2
+- Maximum "\*" or "^" in an instruction, 2 each

 ## Instructions within the file, patterns and sites

 The simplest instruction is a plain-text pattern which can be found in URLs.
 The following would match any search result whose URL contains the pattern as-is:
-> /this/is/a/pattern
+    /this/is/a/pattern

 It is also possible to use some limited "globbing" capabilities such as the '\*' character which will match zero, one or more characters (note: the number of wildcards allowed in a given instruction is limited):
 > /this/is/\*/pattern